 What kind of board should I use?

 Use a wood serving tray to assemble the dessert board on; I like using round boards, but honestly whatever you have on hand will work.
-If you don’t have a wood board, a ceramic serving tray will work too.
+If you don’t have a food-safe wooden board, a ceramic serving tray will work too.
 You need something that is flat to spread the items on.

 Rectangle boards are good too, to spread items out along a table, and will work especially well to place items in multiple locations throughout the board.